2. Present Unit Design & Rationale

 In this entry you should present a design of a new unit of work or the redesign of an existing unit of work.
-You will need to provide a rationale for the design, and incorporate all the theories and concepts.
+This will include 1) a unit plan and 2) rationale for the design.
+Your unit plan and rationale should incorporate all the theories and concepts listed below.

 You should draw upon and reference the following theories and concepts:

-In your rationale you should avoid addressing the theories and concepts in a shopping list manner.
+Your Rationale is the most important part of this assignment and is highly weighted.
+In your Rationale, you should avoid addressing the theories and concepts in a shopping list manner.
 Please integrate, synthesise and connect the theories and concepts.
 You may use mind maps, tables, multimedia, dot-points and prose.

 Use these questions to guide your design:

 Level of inquiry – teacher-centred-student centred

 - Who decides how students search for information/gather data?